 Did any of those scenarios sound familiar?

-The new strain screening paradigm
+The new cell line screening paradigm

 How do you know if you’re running enough replicates for a statistically powered experiment?